Osborne Grove Consultation

 This consultation is now closed.

 Osborne Grove Nursing Home provides accommodation, personal and nursing care for adults over 65 with complex health needs.
 The home has capacity for 32 beds across 4 units and there are currently 18 occupants.

-The council is proposing to close Osborne Grove Nursing Home.
+The council proposed to close Osborne Grove Nursing Home.

 On 6 and 7 December 2016, a Care Quality Commission (CQC) inspection highlighted serious concerns around the care of residents in Osborne Grove.
 These included but were not limited to the areas of:

 - Record keeping and documentation